Notes on Tim's tune list

 The third tune commemorates Scotland's victory in the Calcutta Cup in 1984 and was inspired by Jimmy Shand's Six-twenty two-step.

 This set came out of the All our tunes project run by the Riverside Music Project in 2013.
 The first half of the first tune is from a transportation ballad that has 6 verses and a chorus.
 Boring or what, but I guess you've got to pass the time somehow en route to Van Dieman's Land.
 I added the second half of the tune to break the monotony.

 In 2019 I had a great time at the first Land o' Burns fiddle weekend, with tuition from Gordon Gunn, Rua MacMillan, Alistair McCullough, and Kevin Henderson.
 The first tune is one of Gordon's, the others were taught by Rua, Alistair, and Kevin, respectively.

 This set was introduced to the Stirling session by one of the regulars, David Williams.

-The second tune is a Spanish song that Rafa sang regularly at the Settle Inn, until he moved to Edinburgh.
+The second tune is a Spanish song that Rafa Fernandez-Gil Bermudez sang regularly at the Settle Inn, until he moved to Edinburgh.
 My mastery of Spanish enables me to sing the whole last line of the song: "La la la, la la la, la la la la la la la."

-The Shiftin Bobbins ceilidh band theme tunes, very popular at the Wednesday session.
+The Shiftin Bobbins ceilidh band theme tunes, very popular at the Stirling session.
 Second time through the first part of the last tune we sing, "If I saw Maggie (Magnus) in the wood I'd do her (him) all the good I could."